ansible-collections/amazon.ai/docs/amazon.ai.devopsguru_resource_collection_module.rst

                 <td>
                         <div>An Amazon Web Services tag key that is used to identify the Amazon Web Services resources that DevOps Guru analyzes.</div>
                         <div>All Amazon Web Services resources in your account and Region tagged with this key make up your DevOps Guru application and analysis boundary.</div>
+                        <div>The key must begin with the prefix V(DevOps-Guru-).
+Any casing can be used for the prefix, but the associated tags must use the same casing in their tag key.</div>
                 </td>
             </tr>
             <tr>